The SWS Rocky Mountain Chapter includes the states of Colorado, Montana, New Mexico, Utah, and Wyoming.

 - Federal, state, and local level aquatic resource protection

-The conference will be held at the Millennium Harvest House in Boulder from October 3-5 2017.
-Registration is open until August 18, 2017 and there is no registration fee to attend.
+The conference was held at the Millennium Harvest House in Boulder from October 3-5 2017.
+There was no registration fee to attend.
 More information here.

-Early Bird Registration is now open for the 2017 Sustaining Colorado Watersheds Conference: Coming Together – the Confluence of Science and Society.
-The conference will be held from October 10-12, 2017, at the Westin Riverfront Resort in Avon, Colorado.
+The conference was held from October 10-12, 2017, at the Westin Riverfront Resort in Avon, Colorado.
 This annual conference expands cooperation and collaboration throughout Colorado for the purposes of natural resource conservation, protection, and enhancement by informing participants about new issues and innovative projects through valuable networking.
 Additional information is available on the Colorado Watershed Assembly website.

 SWS Rocky Mountain Chapter / Colorado Native Plant Society Field Trip